Wild Fish For All Scholarship - Application due November 15, 2023

 Academic Scholarship for BIPOC in Fisheries Conservation

 The Native Fish Society believes that supporting diverse voices builds a groundswell for the revival of abundant wild fish in the Pacific Northwest.
-To elevate these diverse voices and breakdown barriers to racial and gender diversity in Fisheries Conservation, we created the Wild Fish For All scholarship.
+To elevate these diverse voices and breakdown barriers to racial and gender diversity in fisheries conservation, we created the Wild Fish For All scholarship.
 In 2023, we are again joined by the Tualatin Valley Chapter of Trout Unlimited and will be offering two Wild Fish For All Scholarships.

-One student will be selected each year as our Wild Fish For All Scholar.
-We will provide the winner with a $1,000 scholarship to put toward college tuition, fees, housing, and books.
-The top five applicants will also receive a one-year membership to the Native Fish Society.
+Two students will be selected this year as our Wild Fish For All Scholars.
+We will provide the winners with a $1,000 scholarship to put toward college tuition, fees, housing, and books.
+The top five applicants will also receive a free one-year membership to the Native Fish Society.

-- Enrollment in a fisheries conservation program or demonstrable academic focus on fisheries science, conservation, or policy.
+Enrolled in a fisheries conservation program or demonstrable academic focus or project/work experience on fisheries science, conservation, or policy.

 How to Apply:

-- Send one letter of recommendation from a staff member in your academic department.
+Include one letter of recommendation from a person in your department